The Fist of God: Plot

 The Medusa Committee concludes that Iraq's biological weapons capability is not a threat and, despite possessing a plentiful supply of yellowcake, it's had insufficient time with its limited underground gas centrifuges to produce the weapons-grade uranium-235 to make an atomic bomb.
 They decide that gas is the real danger, and the Americans make an unequivocal threat to the Iraqi government to retaliate and attack Baghdad with nuclear weapons should gas be used.
 However, an over-zealous American F-15E pilot, frustrated at an aborted bombing run, drops his bombs on a building unlisted on his target list and reconnaissance photographs reveal strange large metal discs underneath the roof.
 Terry Martin takes the photographs to Lawrence Livermore National Laboratory in California to see if they can identify the discs, where a retired Manhattan Project employee identifies the discs as Calutrons (California Cyclotrons), a low-tech solution to refining uranium, ideal for Third World nations wanting to develop their own nuclear capability, and subsequently determines that had Iraq used them in conjunction with their existing centrifuges, they could have made a nuclear bomb already.

 Jericho reveals the location of a factory where such a bomb was put together and it is destroyed; however, he later reports that the weapon had been moved hours prior to a new site, a place called the "Qa'ala" (Fortress).
-Despite the $5 million already paid him, Major Martin offers him $3 million more to expose the bomb's new location.
+Despite the $5 million already paid him, Mike Martin offers him $3 million more to expose the bomb's new location.
 The Americans nonetheless remain highly skeptical because such a bomb would be too heavy to attach to a Scud missile and the Coalition's air supremacy would prevent a plane from getting close enough to drop it.
-In order to bypass both these problems, Iraq's solution is a supergun, hidden in a classified location, designed to fire the atomic weapon, called "The Fist of God", into Saudi Arabia should the Coalition begin the ground phase of Desert Storm, which would kill approximately 100,000 soldiers, and the consequent radioactive fallout will be carried into Iran.
+In order to bypass both these problems, Iraq's solution is a super-cannon, hidden in a classified location, designed to fire the atomic weapon, called "The Fist of God", into Saudi Arabia should the Coalition begin the ground phase of Desert Storm, which would kill approximately 100,000 soldiers, and the consequent radioactive fallout will be carried into Iran.

-Jericho next reports the cannon's location to be somewhere in the Jebal al-Hamreen mountains in eastern Iraq (after torturing the project's lead engineer).
-Major Martin, who narrowly escapes capture by Iraqi counter-intelligence for transmitting Jericho's messages to his own handlers, decides to leave Iraq.
-Safely recovered across the border, Mike volunteers to HALO jump with a British SAS team into Iraq to destroy the cannon.
+Jericho next reports the cannon's location to be somewhere in the Jebal al-Hamreen mountains in eastern Iraq (after torturing the father of the project's lead engineer).
+Mike Martin, who narrowly escapes capture by Iraqi counter-intelligence for transmitting Jericho's messages to his own handlers, decides to leave Iraq.
+Safely recovered across the border, Martin then volunteers to HALO jump with a British SAS team into Iraq to destroy the cannon.
 The Americans agree to delay the invasion by two days, citing weather conditions as the reason.
-The SAS squad designates the target and a lone U.S. Air Force F-15E carpet bombs the mountain range, destroying the super-weapon.
+The SAS squad designates the target and a lone United States Air Force F-15 Strike Eagle precision bombs the fortress, destroying the super-weapon.
 General Norman Schwarzkopf is told the mission has been successful and orders the land invasion of Kuwait to commence.